skranz/RTutor/README.md

 ## Adapting tests of student's solution

 I tried my best to automatically test whether the student entered a correct solution or not.
-Yet, sometimes we need to manually include specifice variants of tests in the solution file.
+Yet, sometimes we need to manually include specific variants of tests in the solution file.
 Here is an example for such a manual test:
 ```
     #' b) Save in the variable u a vector of 4 different numbers
     u = c(3,6,7,99)